ninell-oldenburg/vision-and-image-processing/README.md

 - SciPy (https://scipy.org/install/)

 ## Start file
-In order to run the notebook, a working jupyter environment should be installed.
-Please, follow the steps here to install jupyter: https://jupyter.org/install.
+The code should be run from the terminal by running python3 and starting the file.
+So by opening the terminal and typing `python3 assignment2.py`.
-The notebook can then is then be run by the bash command `jupyter notebook vip2.ipynb` when in the respective directory.
+Change file input and output path by adding -o "path/to/output" and -i "path/to/input".